cwi-dis/cwipc/readme.md

 Push the tag to github, this will build the release.

 After the release is built copy the relevant new section of `CHANGELOG.md` to the release notes.

+After that, update the `brew` formula at <https://github.com/cwi-dis/homebrew-cwipc>.
+Use `brew edit`, `brew install`, then push the changes.